 With its limitless potential for applications, mixed reality is poised to fundamentally change the way we interact with the world.

 By Archana Rajendran

-A Bangalore-based company with extensive experience working with the latest in reality technologies, Juego Studios has developed a number of VR and AR applications for industries across various sectors.
+A Bangalore-based company with extensive experience working with the latest in reality technologies, Juego Studios has developed a number of Virtual Reality Apps and AR applications for industries across various sectors.